 - The Finnish tax-benefit system is largely a uniform national system.
 The main exceptions are local tax rates which differ across municipalities and Churches and housing benefits which differ in different parts of the country. - The "fiscal year" in taxation is the calendar year. - The personal income tax system is individual with spouses being assessed independently.
 However, in some cases, it is possible to transfer tax deduction between spouses. - Compulsory school starts normally in the year when the child turns seven years.
 The age when obligatory schooling ends is normally 17 years. - Dependent child is generally defined as being less than 18 years old.
-For some instruments the dependent children are defined as below 17 years old. - There are two complementary pension systems, a national pension based on the residence and an earnings-related pension based on the employment history. - Until 2016, the earnings-related pension system allowed a person to choose the retirement flexibly between the age of 63 and 68 years.
-Starting from year 2017, the earliest eligibility age for old-age pension (and upper age limit) will rise 3 months/age cohort to 65 years, after which it will be linked to life expectancy.
-It is also possible to continue working after the upper age limit or retire earlier.
+For some instruments the dependent children are defined as below 17 years old. - There are two complementary pension systems, a national pension based on the residence and an earnings-related pension based on the employment history. - The earnings-related pension system allows a person to choose the retirement flexibly between the age of 63 and 68 years.
+It is also possible to continue working after 68 years or retire earlier.
 In the first case the amount of pension increases and in the second case decreases permanently.
-The retirement age for national pension is 65 years for both men and women.
-For persons born after 1965, the retirement age will be linked to life expectancy. - For benefit purposes lone parents are defined as parents with dependent child and not cohabiting with another person in a marriage-like relationship. - The benefit schemes are basically divided into two types depending on how they are financed.
+The retirement age for national pension is 65 years for both men and women. - For benefit purposes lone parents are defined as parents with dependent child and not cohabiting with another person in a marriage-like relationship. - The benefit schemes are basically divided into two types depending on how they are financed.
 With some exceptions the basic (minimum) social security benefits are financed by the state and earnings-related contributory benefits by employees, self-employed and employers. - Earnings-related benefits are calculated on the basis of annual or monthly income.
 They are usually paid out on a daily basis (except pensions which are paid on a monthly basis).
 Unemployment benefits are paid out on a working day basis (from Monday to Friday), whereas other daily allowances are paid out on a weekday basis (from Monday to Saturday). - Almost all social benefits are adjusted annually either by price index or by "mixed" indices.
 None of the social benefits are adjusted by earnings index. - Means-testing is defined as testing against spouse's, household's or person's own income. - Earnings-related benefits are not means-tested except the survivor's pension, which is means-tested against person's other pensions. - Taxable benefits are paid to individuals.
 Non-taxable benefits are paid to individuals and households or, in case of local income support (social assistance), to individuals and families.

-1 All sources referred in this report are listed in References in Chapter 5.
+&lt;sup>1 All sources referred in this report are listed in References in Chapter 5.